-The results of this optimization are detailed in Table 6.
+The results of this optimization are detailed in Figure 9.
 The first column, "Aspect" shows it implemented as a pertarget aspect as described above; the second column ("Hand-woven") is for a manual implementation.
 Finally the third column ("No pooling") shows the unoptimized version for comparison.
-In each case, the J analyzer was run on a trace generated from a short run of a program to calculate the Fast Fourier Transform.6
+In each case, the J analyzer was run on a trace generated from a short run of a program to calculate the Fast Fourier Transform.

-We have provided comparisons of running time with the unoptimized version; these show that introducing the aspect provides a speedup of about 23%.
-In fact, there is some overhead from weaving, since the version that applies pooling directly shows a speedup of about 52%.
-The amount of memory allocated drops by nearly a factor of 2, and the number of garbage collections and the total time spent garbage collection go down significantly.
+We have provided comparisons of running time with the unoptimized version; these show that introducing the aspect provides a speedup of about 3%.
+In fact, there is some overhead from weaving, since the version that applies pooling directly shows a speedup of about 8%.
+The amount of memory allocated drops by nearly a factor of 2, and the number of garbage collections also goes down significantly (although the total time spent in garbage collection does not; we do not know why this is).
+In fact, the improvement in running time is more marked for runs of J involving longer traces, but we were not able to collect the tag mix information for this due to time constraints.